scrthq/GoogleAppsScriptSheetMQ/README.md

 1. Under `Connection settings`, select the radio button next to `Apps Script project`
 2. Paste your `Deployment ID` in the field below the selection.
 3. Choose `Who can install` according to your preferences.
 This will determine who can add the bot to Spaces within Google Chat or send it Direct Messages.
-4. Click the blue `Save changes` button
+4. Click the blue `Save changes` button.

-5. Done!
+And that's it!

 ***